iShezmu/holbertonschool-web_back_end/python_variable_annotations/README.md

 *   3-to_str.py
     - Write a type-annotated function `to_str` that takes a float `n` as argument and returns the string representation of the float.

+*   4-define_variables.py
+    - Define and annotate the following variables with the specified values:
+      - `a`, an integer with a value of 1
+      - `pi`, a float with a value of 3.14
+      - `i_understand_annotations`, a boolean with a value of True
+      - `school`, a string with a value of “Holberton”